-- Close monitoring to the structural integrity of Former Pumping Station should be implemented prior the construction works in accordance with an agreed monitoring proposal. - Condition survey for Former Pumping Station should be carried out before and after the construction work to keep track of its condition. - The condition of Former Pumping Station should be inspected regularly throughout the construction period.
+- Close monitoring to the structural integrity of Former Pumping Station should be implemented prior to the commencement of construction works in accordance with an agreed monitoring proposal. - Condition survey for Former Pumping Station should be carried out before and after the construction work to keep track of its condition. - The condition of Former Pumping Station should be inspected regularly throughout the construction period.

 Yau M Yau Ma Tei Wholesale Fruit Market D-I Assessment Items Affected CDEs / fabric Level of significance Construct a multistory venue to support development nil not applicable of traditional Chinese performing arts.
-Impact Level (Demolition of the existing building is not involved Acceptable impact with mitigation mea isures under the project scope.)
-Mitigation Measures Close monitoring to the structural if features in Yau Ma Tei Wholesale Fimplemented prior the construction with an agreed monitoring proposa Condition survey for Yau Ma Tei Wishould be carried out before and work to keep track of its condition.
+Impact Level (Demolition of the existing building is not involved Acceptable impact with mitigation mea asures under the project scope.)
+Mitigation Measures Close monitoring to the structural if features in Yau Ma Tei Wholesale Fimplemented prior to the construction works in accordant monitoring proposal.
+Condition survey for Yau Ma Tei Wishould be carried out before and work to keep track of its condition.
 The condition of Yau Ma Tei Wishould be inspected regularic construction period.
-Fruit Market should be n works in accordance al. Wholesale Fruit Market after the construction
+Fruit Market should be commencement of one with an agreed wholesale Fruit Market after the construction tholesale Fruit Market